uhyo/better-typescript-lib/docs/diff/es5.d.ts.md

     */
 -  map(
 -    callbackfn: (value: number, index: number, array: Int8Array) => number,
--    thisArg?: any
+-    thisArg?: any,
 +  map<This = undefined>(
 +    callbackfn: (
 +      this: This,
 +      value: number,
 +      index: number,
-+      array: this
++      array: this,
 +    ) => number,
-+    thisArg?: This
++    thisArg?: This,
    ): Int8Array;
 -
    /**